 Staying traditional to the authentic produce from Italy is what makes Italian Cuisine enjoyable.
 Trying to recreate the Italian recipes without authentically sourced Italian ingredients is a call for failure on the very first step in the process of trying to emulate this Cuisine.

-These are the verifiably sourced Italian produce that sets apart authentic Italian ingredients:
+These are the verifiably sourced Italian ingredients found in authentic Italian food shops:

 - Cheese: Truly, any discussion of Italian Cuisine would not be complete without mentioning cheese sourced from the various regions of Italy.
 Cheese is not just a part of the Cuisine, but a dominant part of the Italian culture and daily life.
 Veneto, Lombardy, and Piedmont are some of the quality producers of fine cheese in Italy.
 Italian food wouldn’t be the same without the presence of its humble cheese production.
 Some have a delicate flavor, and others are very strong.
 Parmigiano Reggiano is among the most famously known Italian cheese worldwide.
 It also termed “The King of Italian Cheeses.”
 They are aged to perfection.